OganBelema/HelloCompose/README.md

-A Compose application from the Udemy course - Kotlin Android App Development: Firebase Firestore, Hilt & Dagger, ROOM DB, ViewModel, Navigation & Clean Architecture
+A Compose application from the Udemy course - Android Jetpack Compose: The Comprehensive Bootcamp \[2022]

 This is based on the BizCard app but contains some modified code.